Reading list · Microeconomics

 9

-College as consumption: dining halls, gyms, and the amenities arms race
+College as a consumer good and service: dining halls, gyms, dorms, and better amenities

 10

-Signaling vs. human capital: does college teach you, or just sort you?
+Signaling vs. human capital: does college teach you valuable skills or just help signal that you are high quality?

 11

-Externalities and spillovers — why education is undersupplied
+Externalities and spillovers — why education has positive externalities and will be undersupplied by the free market

 The educated neighbor who votes, volunteers, and commits fewer crimes.
-Positive externalities mean private markets underinvest in education — which is the economic foundation for public subsidy.
+Positive externalities mean market forces left to its own devices will result in less education.
+This is the economic foundation for subsidies in education from public elementary schools to college grants and loans.

 12

-Thin markets, rural deserts, and why small towns cannot sustain four-year colleges.
-Market size as a binding constraint on what institutions can exist — and what policy might do about it.
+Why does the US have so many universities and why small towns cannot sustain four-year colleges forever.
+Market size and location as a binding constraint on which institutions survive.

 13